 First, I have to decide what “life” means.

 Life: Doing, having, being.

-For 50 years, I believed I had to make up for the fact of my being by doing and having.
-It’s only recently that I’ve begun to support and appreciate my need and desire to just be.
+For 50 years I believed I had to make up for the fact of my being by doing and having.
+It’s only recently I’ve begun to support and appreciate my need and desire to just be.
 Gradually, I’m changing my focus and attention from having and doing to being.